 Three nights at Aston Islander on the Beach*** (or similar) in a standard room, Kapa'a, Kauai

 Are you ready for an adventure on Hawaii's largest island?
 Experience green oases, coffee plantations, lava fields, waterfalls, and tropical rain forests.

 Along the Kona coast, get to know the world's best coffee!
 Many family farms offer tours of their coffee productions and tastings of the different beans.
 Next on the list is a visit to South Point.
 This destination nestles on the southernmost point of the island and impresses visitors with its green lined beach, as well as the black sand beach of Punaluu.
 Follow the road further towards Volcanoes National Park, where you can climb around the moon-like craters and see famous highlights such as Nāhuku - Thurston Lava Tube and Volcano House.

 Hilo is a town with many breathtaking viewpoints overlooking the slopes of Mauna Kea.
 The bay of Hilo is a lush green belt that's home to the gardens of Liliuokalani and Coconut Island (Moku Ola).
 On your way to Mountain View, Keaau, and Pahoa, you will see tropical flowers along this picturesque coastal road that takes you to Akaka waterfalls and the Hamakua Coast.
 The Kohala Coast is a coastal plain with some lava fields - contact us, and we will gladly book a tour of this fascinating destination!
 If you drive along the Queen Kaahumanu Highway, you will see many different lava streams, each unique in color and shape.
 Towards Honokaa and Honomu, you will see waterfalls of all sizes.
-One of the most impressive is the 426 foot high Akaka Fall.
+One of the most impressive is the 130-meter-high Akaka Fall.

 Three nights accommodation at Royal Kona Resort*** (or similar) in a standard room, Kona, Hawaii/Big Island